Airport Management — DIA Information

 Read more in the City Charter.
 Search by keyword "aviation" or "airport system."

-Since her tenure began, she oversaw an update to the airport's master plan and set in motion the program that would complete its original vision: the Hotel and Transit Center Program, which will bring a 519-room at-terminal hotel, as well as a station for the commuter rail system linking the airport and downtown Denver.
+Since her tenure began, she oversaw an update to the airport's master plan and set in motion the program that would complete its original vision: the Hotel and Transit Center Program, which will bring a 519-room at-terminal hotel in late 2015, as well as a commuter rail for the system linking the airport and downtown Denver in 2016.

-With more than 35 years of experience, Ms. Day has served as executive director of Los Angeles World Airports —the authority that manages Los Angeles International Airport, Ontario International Airport, Van Nuys Airport, and Palmdale Regional Airport.
-Before assuming the top position with LAWA, she oversaw the authority's design and construction.
+With more than 35 years of experience, Ms. Day has served as Executive Director of Los Angeles World Airports —the agency that manages Los Angeles International Airport, Ontario International Airport, Van Nuys Airport, and Palmdale Regional Airport.
+Before assuming the top position with LAWA, she oversaw the agency's design and construction.

-In September 2011, she was named Director of the Year in the large/medium airports category by Airport Revenue News, and the Denver Business Journal named her an industry leader in 2010 and 2013 as part of its annual Power Book—a designation that honors the top men and women newsmakers in the business community.
-The Colorado Women's Chamber of Commerce honored Day as one the "25 Most Powerful Women in Denver" in January 2013.
+In September 2011, she was named Airport Director of the Year in the large/medium airports category by Airport Revenue News and recognized by Visit Denver in 2011 and 2012 for Outstanding Contributions to Tourism.
+From 2010-2013, the Denver Business Journal named her one of its annual Power Book finalists—a designation that honors the top men and women newsmakers in the business community and the Colorado Women's Chamber of Commerce honored Ms. Day as one the "25 Most Powerful Women in Denver" in January 2013.

 8500 Peña Boulevard | Denver, Colorado | 80249-6340 | (303) 342-2000